Humidity and your Piano

 A Common Misconception

 There are many pianos which have a ‘heater bar’ which was installed in the ’80s or ’90s, plugged directly in the wall with no control unit.
 It is often mistakenly believed to be a ‘heater’ to be used in the winter.
+No!
 It isn’t a heater, it is a dehumidifier to be used only when the humidity is high (summertime).
 Using the dehumidifier bar only in the winter will dry out the piano too much and will cause damage to the wooden parts of the instrument.
 The best solution is to purchase the control unit (called a humidistat) which will automatically turn on the dehumidifier bar only when it is needed.
 Call me for an estimate.

 certificate